What is Deep Cleaning Teeth?

 A dental deep cleaning procedure consists of two stages — scaling and root planing.

-During the Scaling procedure, the dental hygienist will use a device called scalar to scrape off every last trace of plaque and tartar from your teeth.
+During the Scaling procedure, the dental hygienist who offers deep cleaning services Houston will use a device called scalar to scrape off every last trace of plaque and tartar from your teeth.
 The tartar may also have spread over the gum line so the dental hygienist will have to thoroughly check the areas over the gums and at the extremities of your mouth as well.

 Scaling will be followed by a Root Planing procedure.
-The primary purpose here is to reattach the teeth to the gums, thereby minimizing the gum pockets.
+The primary purpose of Houston deep cleaning services is to reattach the teeth to the gums, thereby minimizing the gum pockets.
 During this step, the tooth root will have to be smoothened so the teeth can be reattached to it.
 This process may necessitate multiple sessions because it can be a little uncomfortable.

 Dental Deep Cleaning Post-Procedural Care